-1. In order to advance to the rank of Eagle, a candidate must complete all requirements of tenure; Scout spirit; merit badges; While a Life Scout, serve actively for a period of six months in one or more positions of responsibility; While a Life Scout, plan, develop, and provide leadership to others in a service project; and the final Scoutmaster conference (Which can be held anytime after Scout earns his Life Rank with a discussion of the Eagle Project).
+1. Complete All Requirements of Tenure.
+In order to advance to the rank of Eagle, a candidate must complete all requirements of tenure; Scout spirit; merit badges; While a Life Scout, serve actively for a period of six months in one or more positions of responsibility; While a Life Scout, plan, develop, and provide leadership to others in a service project; and the final Scoutmaster conference (Which can be held anytime after Scout earns his Life Rank with a discussion of the Eagle Project).

-2. The Eagle candidate must select his Eagle Leadership Service Project and have the project concept approved by his unit leader, his unit committee, and the benefactor of the project, and a District Advancement Committee Member who will have final approval over your project proposal.
+2. Select and Gain Approval of Eagle Leadership Service Project.
+The Eagle candidate must select his Eagle Leadership Service Project and have the project concept approved by his unit leader, his unit committee, and the benefactor of the project, and a District Advancement Committee Member who will have final approval over your project proposal.
 The Eagle Scout Leadership Service Project Workbook must be used in meeting this requirement.

-6. The properly completed Eagle Scout Leadership Service Project Workbook must be submitted with the application.
+6. Complete and Submit Workbook.
+The properly completed Eagle Scout Leadership Service Project Workbook must be submitted with the application.

-7. After the contents of an application have been verified and appropriately signed, the application, Eagle Scout Leadership Service Project Workbook, and references will be forwarded to the District Advancement Committee member conducting the Eagle board of review so that a board of review can be scheduled.
+7. Application is Submitted and Forwarded to the District Advancement Committee.
+After the contents of an application have been verified and appropriately signed, the application, Eagle Scout Leadership Service Project Workbook, and references will be forwarded to the District Advancement Committee member conducting the Eagle board of review so that a board of review can be scheduled.
 Under no circumstances should a board of review be scheduled until the application is forwarded to the District Advancement Committee member conducting the review.
 Reference letters are confidential, and their contents are not to be disclosed to any person who is not a member of the board of review.

 The decision must be unanimous.
 If the candidate meets the requirements, he is asked to return and is informed that he will receive the board's recommendation for the Eagle Scout rank.
 If the candidate does not meet the requirements, he is asked to return and told the reasons for his failure to qualify.
 A discussion should be held with him as to how he may meet the requirements within a given period.
 Should the applicant disagree with the decision, the appeal procedures should be explained.
 A follow-up letter must be sent to the Scout confirming the agreements reached on the action(s) necessary for the advancement.
 If the Scout chooses to appeal, the board should provide the name and address of the person he is to contact.
 (See "Appealing a Decision" in the National BSA Policies and Procedures, No. 33088A.)

-10. As soon as possible after the board of review and after the application has been appropriately signed, the application and a properly completed Advancement Report are returned to the council service center.
+10. Signed Application is Submitted to Council.
+As soon as possible after the board of review and after the application has been appropriately signed, the application and a properly completed Advancement Report are returned to the council service center.

-11. When the application arrives at the council service center, the Scout Executive signs it to certify that the proper procedure has been followed and that the board of review has recommended the candidate for the Eagle Scout rank.
+11. Council Executives Approves Application and Forwards to National.
+When the application arrives at the council service center, the Scout Executive signs it to certify that the proper procedure has been followed and that the board of review has recommended the candidate for the Eagle Scout rank.
 Only the Eagle Scout Rank Application is forwarded to the National Eagle Scout Service.